Skip to main content

 Hint.

-In the northern United States there is an unspoken but universally acknowledged competition to be the last man in shorts and flip-flops.
+In the northeastern United States there is an unspoken but universally acknowledged competition to be the last man in shorts and flip-flops.

 2.